Dear Heather Solos,

 So I went to do it.

 In conclusion, I’m so sorry that I won’t be able to review your book in the time frame we agreed upon.
+I have to much to do, thanks to its pages, and I don’t have time to write up a full book review.
 I’d offer to return it to you, but I am using it.

 © 2011 – 2020, Tara Ziegmont.
 All rights reserved.